 This policy applies to all 16 – 19 fulltime applicants for further education courses at City of Stoke on Trent Sixth Form College.

-The College’s admissions policy is consistent with this and with the College’s Equal Opportunities Policy: to ensure the development of positive policies which recognise that all members of the College community are of equal value and, as such, are all entitled to be treated fairly and without prejudice in every aspect of College life.
-The college commits itself to strategies eliminating all forms of discriminatory actions and practices, both individual and institutional.
+The College’s admissions policy is consistent with the College’s Single Equality Scheme: to ensure the development of positive policies which recognise that all members of the College community are of equal value and, as such, are all entitled to be treated fairly and without prejudice in every aspect of College life.
+The College commits itself to strategies eliminating all forms of discriminatory actions and practices, both individual and institutional.

 Purpose of this policy

 This policy applies to all 16–18 fulltime applicants for further education courses at the City of Stoke-on-Trent Sixth Form College.
 Separate arrangements apply for applicants of compulsory school age.

 Students who are 14-16 and planning to study at the college (previously home schooled or students still on role at another institution who are seeking to use the college as an alternative provision) must have a signed acknowledgement from the Local Authority (if home schooled) or from the home school confirming that they will be covering their fees prior to enrolment.
 Where such documentation is not available the college will seek to support the student concerned in achieving the necessary authorisation of finance.
 In the case of alternative provision, the school concerned must agree to the placement at the college in writing prior to the student beginning at the college.